-- Use both keys that have been delivered with the vehicle; the key with the remote and the normal key ⇒ page 99, fig. 64 ⇒ page 99, fig. 65. - Unlock the vehicle from the driver side door using the key without the remote. - Turn the ignition ON using the key without the remote control. - Lock the vehicle from the driver side door lock using the key with the remote control ⇒ page 99, fig. 64 ⇒ page 99, fig. 65. - In a time of maximum 30 seconds the following operations must be carried out:

-- Operate the button (a) once for locking on the remote control, the indicators will flash. - Operate the button once for unlocking on the remote control for more than 2 seconds. - The key will have been programmed and the vehicle will unlock, confirming at the same time the synchronisation.
+- Use both keys that have been delivered with the vehicle ⇒ page 97, fig. 62, the key fitted with the remote control (a) and the normal key (B). - Unlock the vehicle from the driver side door using the key without the remote. - Turn the ignition ON using the key without the remote control. - Lock the vehicle using the driver side door lock with the remote control key ⇒ page 98, fig. 63. - The following operations must be carried out within a maximum time of 30 seconds. - Press the button (a) once for locking on the remote control, the indicators will flash. - Press the button for more than two seconds for unlocking on the remote control. - The key will have been programmed and the vehicle will unlock, confirming at the same time the synchronisation.

 It is possible that the vehicle could no longer be opened and closed with the remote control if the button (a) is repeatedly pressed outside of the effective range of the radio frequency remote control.
-The remote control key will have to be resynchronised.
+In this case, the remote control key will have to be resynchronised.

-Spare remote control keys are available from Authorised Service Centres, they must be matched to the locking system.
+Spare remote control keys are available from Authorised Service Centres, which must be synchronized on the premises.

-Up to eight remote control keys can be used. ■
+Up to eight remote control keys can be used.